 - For the participants: Gain interdisciplinary experience.
 Apply your data science skills at another center and bridge domains, learn new skills and expand your research portfolio.

 - For Host Centers: Benefit from fresh ideas and methods from other domains or your own, build collaborations with data science talent nationwide.
-For becoming a host, find here more information.
+To become a host, find more information here.